CieNTi/serial_port_plotter/README.md

 - Supports positive and negative integers and floats
 - Exports to PNG
 - Exports to CSV
+- Autoscale to visible graph

-# Screenshot
+## Screenshot

 ![Serial Port Plotter screenshot](res/screen_0.png)

-# How to use the application
+## How to use the application

 Just send your integer data over the serial port.
 The application expects certain format so it can differentiate between values.
 Each message you send must start with '$' and end with ';' (semi-colon) and the integers inside need to be space-separated.
 The Help button displays comprehensive instructions.